-Total that Con stitute Nonexempt Prohibite d Tra ansactions \prod Participant Contributions Transferred Late to Plan Total Fully Corrected Under Voluntary Fiduciary Correction Check here if Late Participant Loan Repayments are included o Contributions Not Corrected Contributions Corrected Outside VFCP Contributions Pending Correction in VFCP Program (VFCP) and Prohibited Transaction Exemption (PTE) 2002-51 \$ 78 (2) \$ 38 (1) \$ - \$ Total 2014 \$ 78 \$ 38 \$ - \$ -
+Participant Contributions Transferred Late to Plan Total that Constitute Nonexer • Transactions Total Fully Corrected Ur Voluntary Fiduciary Corre Program (VFCP) and Proh ection Check here if Late Participant Loan Repayments are included o butions Not orrected Contributions Con Outside VFC Contributions Correction in U Transaction Exemption (I 2002-51 YTE) \$ \$ 116 (1)(2) \$ \$ Total 2014 \$ \$ 116 \$ \$

 (1) Represents delinquent participant contributions from a 2014 payroll period.
-The Company has transmitted the delinquent participant contributions and lost earnings to the Plan in 2014 and filed Form 5330, Return of Excise Taxes Related to Employee Benefit Plans, in April 2015.
+The Company has transmitted the delinquent participant contributions and lost earnings to the Plan in 2014 and filed Form 5330, Return of Excise Taxes Related to Employee Benefit Plans, in April 2015 for \$38.

 (2) Represents delinquent participant contributions from a 2014 payroll period.
-The Company has transmitted the delinquent participant contributions and lost earnings to the Plan in 2015 and intends to file Form 5330, Return of Excise Taxes Related to Employee Benefit Plans.
+The Company has transmitted the delinquent participant contributions and lost earnings to the Plan in 2015 and filed Form 5330, Return of Excise Taxes Related to Employee Benefit Plans, in April 2016 for \$78.